Fabulous 4 Days in Lisbon Itinerary (2023)

 - Travel in the shoulder season for good weather and daylight hours, less tourists, and lower costs.

-- Consult my Lisbon Solo Travel Guide and Portugal Travel Guide to plan your Lisbon solo travel.
+- Consult my Lisbon Travel Guide and Portugal Travel Guide to plan your Lisbon travel.

 You’ll find this 4 day Lisbon itinerary (also adjusted for 3 days in Lisbon) is very laid back allowing you to just become familiar with Lisbon by walking around and exploring much of the city from the outdoors.
 You’ll have opportunities to pop inside to some gorgeous, historic buildings, along the way, but there are no tickets to buy to enter.